Developing Concept Maps

 • Classroom Assessment Techniques: A Handbook for College Teachers (Second Edition).
 Angelo and Cross, 1993 This book by Thomas Angelo and K. Patricia Cross provides a practical guide to help faculty develop a better understanding of the learning process in their own classrooms and assess the impact of their teaching upon it.
 The authors offer detailed how-to advice on classroom assessment - from what it is and how it works to how to plan, implement, and analyze assessment projects.
 Their approach is illustrated through numerous case studies.
 The book features fifty Classroom Assessment Techniques, each presented in a format that provides an estimate of the ease of use, a concise description, step-by-step procedures for adapting and administering the technique, practical advice on how to analyze the data and other useful information. (citation and description)

 • Classroom Assessment Techniques: Concept Mapping.
 This page describes concept maps, one of a series of Classroom Assessment Techniques (CATs) provided by the Field-tested Learning Assessment Guide (FLAG) website.
 The CATs of FLAG were constructed as a resource for science, technology, engineering and mathematics instructors to emphasize deeper levels of learning and to give instructors valuable feedback during a course.
 A concept map is a diagram of nodes adjoined by directional lines and organized in hierarchical levels that move from general to specific concepts.
 Concept maps are used to assess how well students see the big picture, and to illustrate students' conceptual knowledge.
 This site provides an overview of this assessment instrument that includes information about how to use them.
-This site is also is linked to a set of discipline-specific tools that can be downloaded for immediate use, as well as supplementary links and sources to further explore this assessment tool. (more info)
+This site is also is linked to a set of discipline-specific tools that can be downloaded for immediate use, as well as supplementary links and sources to further explore this assessment tool. ( This site may be offline. )

 • Assessment and Active Learning Strategies for Introductory Geology Courses.
 McConnell et al. (2003) This article describes several techniques to promote active learning in the classroom and compares classes taught using these with those using traditional lectures.
 General education Earth Science classes was evaluated using formative assessment exercises conducted by students in groups.
 (Full Text Online)